-3. Include on-site recycled water retrofit costs in the LRP
+3. Include on-site recycled water retrofit costs in LRP

 In order for a site to receive recycled water, the potable water irrigation or industrial water systems must be retrofitted to receive recycled water.
 Site conversion is an integral part of any recycled water project.
 Site conversion costs can be another impediment to achieving full project capacity.
 Currently, on-site retrofit costs are not eligible for incentives in the LRP.
 Making these costs eligible under the LRP would help bring end users on-line quicker, facilitate deliveries, and encourage increased recycled water project production.
 Eligible costs would include retrofit design, permitting, construction, and connection fees.
-Staff recommends including on-site retrofit costs as eligible costs in the LRP.

-4. Include other water resources in the LRP
+4. Include other water resources in LRP

 The IRP calls for the development of a diverse resource portfolio with projects that help meet future demands and increase reliability in the region.
-The following additional resources were evaluated for inclusion in the LRP:
+The following additional resources could be included in the LRP:

 - Seawater Desalination: In 2001, Metropolitan implemented the Seawater Desalination Program (SDP), which provided funding for development of seawater desalination projects similar to the LRP.
 However, the SDP agreements did not include performance provisions like those included in the LRP.
-Staff recommends accepting and evaluating new seawater desalination project applications as part of the LRP and its eligibility criteria. - Stormwater: Metropolitan's Foundational Actions Funding Program currently includes two stormwater studies/projects.
-The results of these studies, along with additional studies on long-term quantity and regional benefits of stormwater development, are needed prior to making recommendations on the eligibility of stormwater projects in the LRP.
+Metropolitan could accept and evaluate new seawater desalination project applications as part of the LRP and its eligibility criteria. - Stormwater: Metropolitan's Foundational Actions Funding Program currently includes two stormwater studies/projects.
+The results of these studies, along with additional studies on long term quantity and regional benefits of stormwater development, are needed prior to making recommendations on the eligibility of stormwater projects in the LRP.